Brain Games: Do They Work?

 Why is the neuroscience community skeptical that brain games may not achieve the results they promise?
 One word: transfer.

 When you practice shooting a basketball, you become better at shooting a basketball.
-Practice makes perfect.
-You (hopefully) don’t assume that practicing basketball will help them ace an upcoming math test or name every U.S. president.
+Most people don’t assume that practicing basketball will help them ace an upcoming math test or name every U.S. president.

 The same principle applies to brain training.
-When you play brain games, you become better at the brain games.
-However, there is not much evidence to suggest that becoming better at brain games improves your daily functioning or reduces your risk of developing dementia.
+When you play brain games, you become better at the brain games themselves.
+However, there is not much data to suggest that becoming better at brain games improves your daily functioning or reduces your risk of developing dementia.
 There is limited evidence that brain games transfer the rehearsed skills to situations outside of the brain game itself.

 There is evidence that a cognitively stimulating lifestyle (lifelong learning, staying socially active) can help delay symptoms of dementia, but the data largely support lifestyle factors and patterns rather than one single behavior.
 With that said, there is nothing harmful about doing a crossword puzzle, so keep playing these games if you enjoy them!
-Just don’t view them as a sufficient activity or replacement for your treatment or health plan.
+Just don’t view them as a sufficient activity or replacement for medical treatment or a health plan.

 Like brain games, online or app-based brain tests do not provide a full picture of your cognitive health and might give you the wrong impression.
 A neuropsychological evaluation provides detailed information about your current cognitive abilities in the context of your medical history and reported symptoms compared to others with a similar background.
 Neuropsychologists are uniquely trained to assess cognitive and behavioral functioning.
 They can help you and your loved ones understand the impact your symptoms may be having on your lives.